machawk1/parallelising-python/README.md

     28.7 µs ± 462 ns per loop (mean ± std. dev. of 7 runs, 10000 loops each)

 Here, we see that the performance actually deteriorates by parallising the code!
 This is because of the extra overhead needed to organise multiple workers.
-However, sometimes parallelising code this way can lead to significant speedups (especially if each iteration is costly).
+However, sometimes parallelizing code this way can lead to significant speedups (especially if each iteration is costly).

 We can use Cython to reduce the overhead that we experience with the parallel sum.